 Reishi Conks (High FAE) VS Antlers (High CO2)

 You may have seen my sticker & shirt design for the ‘Reishi Antlers’ – that’s the joke!
-When grown in a HIGH CO2 environment, the morphology of Ganoderma species generally tends to produce an antler like stalk of an often candy corn colored fruiting body.
+When grown in a HIGH CO2 environment (important to note that the mycelium growing in the bag produces CO2), the morphology of Ganoderma species generally tends to produce an antler like stalk of an often candy corn colored fruiting body.
 When subjected to higher amounts of O2 (oxygen aka the ‘fresh’ of the Fresh Air Exchange FAE) the morphology becomes more conk or shell like.
 You can mix both styles as seen in the product photo, the bag was allowed to pin (baby mushrooms are technically called primoridia but we call them pins) for some time (growing mycelium produces CO2 therefore the area in the bag above the substrate CO2 dense and we see the response in the shape of the fruit body as ‘antlers’ – when the top of the bag was removed & introduced to fresh, humid air, it was allowed to blossom into absolutely GORGEOUS reishi conks.
 Reishi antlers, conks, or both?
 You decide.
 Here’s how!